Dear MendMeShop,

 Theraputic exercise

 Once your pain starts to diminish, a physiotherapist will set up an individualized knee and leg strengthening and stretching exercise program for you to perform at home or in the gym.
 This will be based on your needs and abilities, and will help you return to performing your normal routines.
 Individuals will often exercise or lift weights on their own to try and build up their strength; however in doing so, they can do more damage.
 It is extremely important to strengthen your muscles properly, as they may have weakened during the period of non-use.
 A trained therapist will help to ensure your rehabilitation process is effective.
-For best, long-term results use ultrasound in conjunction with physical therapy and an exercise program.
+For best, long-term results use Circulatory Boost (via use of the TShellz Wrap®) in conjunction with physical therapy and a stretching program recommended by your PT or physician.

 Rehabilitation for meniscus injuries that receive conservative treatments often adhere to the timeframe noted below, however they are specific to the individual:

-• First 2-4 days - URICE, crutches and/or a cane for protective weight bearing while walking until swelling goes down.
+• First 2-4 days - Rest Ice Compression Elevation, crutches and/or a cane for protective weight bearing while walking until swelling goes down.

-• 2-4 weeks after - flexion/extension exercises for motion and strength (no rotation), ultrasound therapy and physical therapy.
+• 2-4 weeks after - flexion/extension exercises for motion and strength (no rotation), Circulatory Boost therapy in conjunction with physical therapy.

-• 4-6 weeks after - strengthening and stretching exercise program, ultrasound therapy and return to activities, if symptom free.
+• 4-6 weeks after - strengthening and stretching exercise program, Circulatory Boost therapy and return to activities, if symptom free.

 Evaluate how you use your knee in daily activities to determine if you can decrease stress on the injured tissue.
 This may involve changing your technique, using correct or supportive equipment (proper shoes, knee braces) and/or implementing ergonomically-sound structures to help you perform your tasks more effectively and safely (prevent you from squatting or bending your knee as much).
 Taking more frequent breaks during your work or activities can also alleviate stress on your knee joint.
 Speak with a professional in the specific activity or work setting to get the proper information.